San Diego public school teachers to give migrant kids in-person instruction before their own students

 SDUSD spokeswoman confirmed to Fox News that district has shared the information about the opportunity for teachers to volunteer teaching migrant children in-person during their spring break this week, but said she doesn't know if teachers are getting paid, saying that it's up to the county.

-The spokesperson added that she is not aware of any plans for the district to reimburse teachers for their expenses.

-The spokesperson added that she does not know if the district plans to reimburse teachers for their expenses.
+The spokesperson added that she does not know if teachers will be reimbursed for their expenses.

 "The San Diego County Office of Education (SDCOE) is providing the educational program for the unaccompanied migrant children who will be staying at the San Diego Convention Center through July.
 All children in California, regardless of immigration status, have a constitutional right to education.
 We also have a moral obligation to ensure a bright future for our children," an SDCOE spokesperson told Fox News in an emailed statement.